vonkow/swords-wizardry/documentation.md

 Support for ascending AC is planned.

 ## Items
-TODO talk more about each item type.
+TODO talk more about each item type and any attributes it may have.

 ### Features